Pylons/pyramid/docs/narr/urlmapping.rst

    into a single step.
 In these systems, a URL can map *directly* to a view callable.
 This makes them simpler to understand than systems which use distinct subsystems to locate a context and find a view.
-However, explicitly using context finding step provides extra flexibility.
+However, explicitly using a context finding step provides extra flexibility.
 For example, it makes it possible to protect your application with declarative context-sensitive instance-level :term:`authorization`, which is not well-supported in frameworks